 Beginning with the availability of the partial workaround during Summer 2011, if the owner of a blocked malfunctioning Android device chooses to adopt the partial workaround, we unblocked the device, allowing it to resume using the campus network.
 Because the partial workaround is not fully effective, some of these devices would continue to disrupt service, or would resume disrupting service at a later date.
 When we detected one of these devices again disrupting service, we blocked the device from the network and contacted the customer again.
 In the absence of a fully-effective workaround or a fix from Google, once a device has malfunctioned after trying to use the partial workaround, that device remains blocked from our network.
 We did not unblock a device after the partial workaround has proved ineffective.

 This is similar to how we handle other malfunctioning devices which disrupt or degrade service.
 We typically do not ban entire classes of devices.
 We have not singled out Android devices for special handling.
 We block individual devices after they actually disrupt or degrade service.
 In most cases, we unblock such devices when the owner takes acceptable action to address the issue.
 (Lacking a fix from Google, for those Android devices where the partial workaround is not fully effective, there was nothing those customers could do to address this particular issue.)
-Device Blocking Policies describes these policies in greater detail.

 As described above, architectural changes made to our wireless networks beginning in September 2012 to accomodate growth now prevent us from detecting clients exhibiting this malfunction.
 As a result, we no longer contact the owner of these devices or block them.
 Instead, these malfunctioning devices continue to disrupt and degade network service for others.